OtmaneDaoudi/finnhub-data-streaming-pipline/README.md

 ### Environment Configuration

-The number of master and worker nodes, along with other configurations such as region, zone, machine type, and OS image, are defined in the [env.sh](https://gitlab.com/pipelineplumbers/BigDataProject/-/blob/8bc5f434e86d3a8c476844baf37abb5dc007d7e0/infra/scripts/env.sh) script.
+The number of master and worker nodes, along with other configurations such as region, zone, machine type, and OS image are defined in the [env.sh](https://github.com/OtmaneDaoudi/finnhub-data-streaming-pipline/blob/main/infra/scripts/env.sh) script.

-Also make sure to grab your own API key and place it in [env.sh](https://gitlab.com/pipelineplumbers/BigDataProject/-/blob8bc5f434e86d3a8c476844baf37abb5dc007d7e0/infra/scripts/env.sh) in order to use [Finnhub](https://finnhub.io/) WebSocket.
+Also, make sure to grab your own API key and place it in [env.sh](https://github.com/OtmaneDaoudi/finnhub-data-streaming-pipline/blob/main/infra/scripts/env.sh) in order to use [Finnhub](https://finnhub.io/) WebSocket.

 ### Note on Production Deployment